nsnam/ns-3-dev-git/doc/manual/source/test-framework.rst

 Examples
 ++++++++

 The examples are tested by the framework to make sure they built and will run.
-Nothing is checked, and currently the pcap files are just written off into /tmp to be discarded.
-If the examples run (don't crash) they pass this smoke test.
+Limited checking is done on examples; currently the pcap files are just written off into /tmp to be discarded.
+If the example runs (don't crash) and the exit status is zero, the example will pass the smoke test.

 Performance Tests
 +++++++++++++++++